Wild Baby Grevy’s Zebra

-It can be a bit confusing for a young zebra when it comes to telling mum apart.
+It can be a bit confusing for a young zebra when it comes to telling mum apart from the other grown ups.
 This 1-month-old baby boy has been alone with his mother for the first weeks of his life, breathing in her scent, remembering her call, and counting her stripes.
-Now he’s with the herd and there are stripes everywhere but he somehow knows who to follow.
-But if he looks past the herd there are a lot of others who don’t have stripes, and they seem to be getting to the food and the water first!
-Led by humans, these other herds are taking over.
+Now he’s with the herd and there are stripes everywhere, but he somehow knows who to follow.
+In the distance this baby can see other herds, without stripes, being led by humans- they seem to be taking over the watering hole, meaning he goes without.

 With stripes as unique as our fingerprints, the zebra is an iconic member of African wildlife.
-Grevy’s zebra is the largest and most endangered and is more closely related to the wild ass than the horse, the more common plains zebras’ cousins.
+Grevy’s zebra is both the largest and most endangered of their species; and is more closely related to the wild ass than the horse.
 Its name comes from the president of France, Jules Grevy who was given a zebra as a gift by the emperor of Abyssinia (modern-day Ethiopia) in 1882.
 When a French zoologist met the gifted creature, he named it in honour of his president.

-Zebras only give birth to one foal at a time and these babies are born with the ability to walk nearly immediately.
-This is very important because they are very at risk of predators and since they don’t hide they need to be able to run.
-New mothers keep their young separate for the first few days of their foals life so that they don’t imprint on any other mare.
-The foals must learn their mother's pattern, vocalisations, and scent and in the first few days of their life, they will follow anyone.
-Once the foal has imprinted, she will sometime leave her foal in a ‘kindergarten’ while she goes in search of water.
-These are groups of foals protected by an adult, often a territorial male, and a mare.
-Normally the foal will follow his mother wherever she goes, learning what to eat and the migratory routes of the herd following the seasons.
+Zebras only give birth to one foal at a time, and these babies are born with the ability to walk nearly immediately.
+This is an essential skill, as they are at a very high risk of predators- and since they don’t hide, they need to be able to run!
+In the first few days after birth, a mother keeps her foal seperate from the herd as it imprints onto her, before they rejoin the group.
+The foals must learn their mother's pattern, vocalisations, and scent; and in the first few days of their life, they will follow anyone if the mother isn't careful.
+However, once the foal has imprinted, they will occasionally be left together in ‘kindergarten’, while the mother goes in search of water.
+These groups of foals protected by an adult, often a territorial male, and a mare.
+The rest of the time, the foal will follow his mother wherever she goes- learning what to eat, and the migratory routes of the herd throughout the seasons.

 Grevy’s zebra is a very important part of the ecosystem on the dry, semi-arid scrub and grasslands they call home.
-Grazing with many other creatures such as antelope and wildebeest, the zebra helps them all out by taking off the hard, dry ends of the grass that the other grazers can’t digest.
-The zebra is well adapted to this environment.
-Unlike the plains zebra who needs lots of water, Grevy’s can go 5 days without any at all!
+Grazing with many other creatures such as antelope and wildebeest, the zebra helps them all out by taking off the hard, dry ends of the grass that the other animals can’t digest.
+They're also well adapted to the limited water supplies of their habitat.
+Unlike their cousins the plains zebra, who needs lots of water, Grevy’s can go 5 days without a single drop!

 HOW TO HELP